dbargatz/dbargatz.github.io/_posts/2019-06-14-i-will-finish.md

 # Conclusion

-I'm going to re-open the "toyos" OS project and re-use what I can, then continue from there.
+I'm going to re-open the "system" OS project and re-use what I can, then continue from there.
 I may post notes/plans and interesting things I've learned here, but I need to focus on the OS for now.
 I'll detail the basics in another post, but I'm going to get to 64-bit user mode as fast as possible.

 This will be hard!
 I will not like it!
 I will regret this.
 It's going to be **GREAT**!